Getting to grips with Pignoletto. Part 1.

 It also has far stricter regulations than the companion DOC.
 For example, yields are half of those in the DOC, typically 50 to 70 hl/ha for fizz.
 Also, all the wine bottling must be within its boundaries.

 Current production is only about 1 million bottles per year.
-However, such is the quality and increasing demand that over the next three years the DOCG will expand by 40%.
+However, such is the quality and increasing demand that over the next three years, the DOCG will expand by 40%.
 This new area, an additional 400 hectares, includes some new vineyards.
 However, growth will mostly come from replacing other grape varieties in existing vineyards with Grechetto Gentile.

 A more extensive range of styles in DOCG

-75% of DOCG production is frizzante and spumante, and there is finer Método Classico as well as Charmat.
+75% of DOCG production is frizzante and spumante, and there is Método Classico as well as Charmat.
 Most fizz is Brut in style, but there are non-dosage and off-dry examples as well.
 Again, it can include other varieties up to 15%.

 However, 25% of DOCG Colli Bolognesi Pignoletto production is Fermo, i.e. a dry still white wine.
 The Classico Superiore category covers the traditional heartland for this style.
-It has even lower yields (typically 25-40 hl/ha), higher density planting and must mature until the October following the harvest.
+It has even lower yields (typically 25-40 hl/ha), higher density planting and must mature until at least the October following the harvest.
 These wines must also have a minimum 95% Pignoletto content.
 The other 5% is to accommodate the oldest vineyards here.
 Those sometimes have a small proportion of different grape varieties intermingled with Grechetto Gentile.
 All this extra attention and the terroir combine to produce Pignoletto at its most glorious.

 Location